Todd F. Buchwald

-Todd F. Buchwald is an American attorney and legal scholar who served as the United States ambassador-at-Large for global criminal justice from December 30, 2015, until July 2017.
+Todd F. Buchwald is an American attorney and legal scholar who served as the United States ambassador-at-large for global criminal justice from December 30, 2015, until July 2017.
 He replaced Stephen Rapp.

 Education

-Buchwald earned a Bachelor of Arts degree from Cornell University and a Juris Doctor from Yale Law School.
+Buchwald earned a B.A. from Cornell University and a J.D. from Yale Law School.

 Career

 Buchwald is a professorial lecturer in law at the George Washington University Law School.
 He previously served as a career lawyer in the Office of the Legal Adviser of the Department of State and as an attorney in the Office of White House Counsel.
 Buchwald was also an associate in the litigation and tax sections of the Washington law firm of Wilmer, Cutler and Pickering.